Buddhist Therapy, Life Coaching, Dharma Training

 We cannot simply "let it go,” it doesn’t work like that; and that's not what's been taught for the past several thousand years.
 Letting go, the Buddha instructed, will come as a natural by-product of developing the clarity of wisdom.

-Be mindful of the guidance you follow, it will determine the speed and quality of your progress."
+Be mindful of the quality of the guidance you follow, it will determine the speed and quality of your progress."

 "It's not at all controversial to write that "Buddhism is not a religion."
 Rather, Buddhism is a philosophical approach to life that offers a step-by-step guide to understanding what makes us happy, and what makes us sad, with a clear and defined path on how to cultivate the things that actually make us happy and eliminate the things that make us sad.